Connection Lab: Understanding Neurotypes

 What will you get out of it?

-Have practical tools and language you can use right away
+Have language and tools you can use immediately

 Who is this for?